 It is one thing to develop a rocket motor that produces useful thrust, but it is another thing to know just how much thrust is generated.
-What is the shape of the thrust-time curve?
+What is the shape of the actual thrust-time curve?
 Is the thrust constant throughout the burn, or does it vary greatly?
-What is the total impulse produced, and how does the actual specific impulse compare to the theoretical (a measure of design efficiency)?
-In my attempts to answer these questions regarding the rocket motors that I developed, a number of devices were devised.
-In this web page, I am presenting an overview of these.
+What about chamber pressure?
+Is the maximum chamber pressure close to the structural limit of the motor?
+What is the total impulse produced?
+How does the actual (measured) performace compare to the theoretical (design)?
+In my attempts to answer these questions regarding the rocket motors that I developed over the years, a number of devices were devised.
+In this web page, I am presenting an chronological overview of these.

 One of the first successful rocket motors that I developed was the one that I used for my first amateur rocket flight.
-It was relatively small, about 1.8 cm diameter by about 22 cm length.
+This was way back in 1972.
+This motor was relatively small, about 1.8 cm diameter by about 22 cm length.
 It was based on a similar, but shorter motor, that appeared to develop useful thrust, judging by the short burn time (about a second) and by the frightfully loud sound (at least compared to the model rocket motors that I had been familiar with!).
 But now that the motor seemed to be powerful, how could I find out just how powerful -- what thrust did it actually develop?
 Since thrust is a force, as weight is, why not use a scale?
-So my first static test stand (not counting the stands that I had used earlier simply to restrain the motor) consisted of a 25 lb (11 kg.) capacity scale against which the motor would push.
+So my first static test stand consisted of a 25 lb (11 kg.) capacity scale against which the motor would push.
 I dubbed this contraption a "thrustometer" (Figure 1).
 I had simply secured a piece of pencil lead to the dial, which would etch against a sheet of paper that was taped to the face of the scale.
 As the dial would rotate under loading, it would etch an arc.
 In this way, the maximum thrust was recorded.
 This "thrustometer" worked surprisingly well, and was used for well over a dozen static tests.
 It finally met it's fate one day when a test motor built up excessive pressure, severed the safety pin, and blew out the end plug.
 The resulting "thrust" was well beyond the scale's capacity, and broke the dial off!

 The rocket motor was mounted horizontally on a sled which was allowed to move forward a short distance (under motor thrust) along a set of rails.
 The sled was restrained by a pair of powerful extension springs.
 Attached to the sled was an arm, which was attached at the other end to a pen holder.
 The pen was held such that the tip was in contact with a sheet of recording paper atop the thrustograph table.
 This recording paper (which was stored in rolled form) advanced along the thrustograph table by means of a feed mechanism, which consisted of a pair of steel rollers fitted with rubber rings, between which the paper was fed.
 These rollers were driven by a 120V electric (furnace) motor turning at 1720 RPM.
 The rotational speed of the rollers was reduced, however, through a series of belts and pulleys such that the paper feed rate was 4.50 inches per second (11.4 cm/s.).